Our group works on problems where we can make a contribution to both computational mathematics and cell biology.

 As the quantitative biologist Wallace Marshall once asked me: “What’s in it for the mathematicians?”

 With this in mind, our research has a dual-track focus.
-In biology, we are determining how the architecture and biochemistry of the cytoskeleton shape macroscopic cell dynamics.
-On the mathematical side, we are developing new computational tools to simulate cytoskeletal filaments.
+In biology, we are using modeling and simulation to understand self-organization in the actin cytoskeleton.
+On the mathematical side, we are developing new numerical methods to simulate cytoskeletal mechanics and biochemistry.
 See the links at left for specific projects.

 What biology are we studying?

-The primary component of the cytoskeleton is actin filaments, which are inextensible fluctuating fibers that organize into linear and branched architectures.
-The images below provide a sample.
+The primary component of the cytoskeleton is actin filaments, inextensible fluctuating fibers which organize into linear and branched architectures.
+The images below show simulation actin filaments, in vitro branched structures, and in vivo architectures in the C. elegans embryo.

 What “new math” are we developing?